slate20/slate-rmm/README.md

 - **Singular Deployment, Comprehensive Functionality:** By consolidating multiple IT management tools into a single deployment, we aim to simplify the setup process and streamline workflow for administrators.
 Our goal is to provide users with a "one-stop shop" for all their IT management needs.

 ### Vision:
 We envision our project as an "IT Department-in-a-Box," offering organizations of all sizes the ability to efficiently manage their IT infrastructure with minimal overhead.
-By democratizing access to powerful tools and streamlining deployment processes, we aim to empower IT professionals with a robust and streamlined toolset to be effect and efficient.
+By democratizing access to powerful tools and streamlining deployment processes, we aim to empower IT professionals with a robust and streamlined toolset to be effective and efficient.